 - Competitive advantage

-- Compliance with upcoming due diligence legislation at national and EU level
+- Compliance with upcoming due diligence legislation at national and EU level (contribution to SDG 8 - Decent work and economic growth)

 - Increasing concerns for socially viable production conditions are addressed

-- Can opt for products that are also sustainable regarding food security
+- Can opt for products that are also sustainable regarding food security and thus contribute to SDG 12 "Sustainable consumption".

 “Many farm workers and small-scale farmers who grow food and agricultural goods for export to Europe are going hungry and their human rights are being violated.
 The FSS ensures the food security of farmers and workers while protecting nearby communities from the negative effects of export production.”Tina Beuchelt, Centre for Development Research (ZEF), University of Bonn